ComradDoge/DogeEU4/README.md

 - T4 New monarchy/republic naval reform
 - Unify Islam province requirements tweaked so it might happen for once in our lifetime
 - Blockades cause monthly devastation as they do in vanilla
+- Going over naval forcelimit costs a tad bit more

 [/quote]